 Start the drill by making an early forward-moving take off.
 Make your last step longer than the preceding ones, catch the ball high in the air, and try to land on one leg.

-In modern football, most top goalkeepers are not just good shot stoppers; they are technically adept with a strong sense of outfield player movement.
+In modern soccer, most top goalkeepers are not just good shot stoppers; they are technically adept with a strong sense of outfield player movement.
 Manuel Neuer is a great example of why having a technical and skilled goalkeeper (who is almost as technical with the ball as an outfield player, in Neuer’s case) is greatly beneficial.
 Neuer functions as a libero, also known as a sweeper keeper, due to his superior awareness and technical ability.
 The ability to participate in the game like this is becoming increasingly important for goalkeepers.
 With this drill, you can practice your first touch as well as your passing, and you will learn how to put yourself in a position on the pitch where you are able to help your defenders when under pressure.

 To begin, take the ball with your front foot.
 Pull the ball past your standing foot and accelerate after the ball.